telerik/reporting-docs/report-items/graph/structure.md

 ## Series

-A series represents a series of data points that represents individual measurements.
+A Graph Series represents a series of data points that constitute an individual measurement.
 This section lists the series types supported by the Graph report item.

+Graph Series support [Tooltips]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/tooltips%}).
+The Tooltips are related to the data points of the Series.
+Therefore, in LineSeries, the `DataPointStyle.Visible` should be `True` and the Data Point Marker `MarkerSize` should be non-zero to have the Tooltips appear in the preview.

 ### Bar Charts